 - 6.5.1 There are challenges in accurately forecasting economic trends over the long term.
 All forecasts are inherently uncertain and the future performance of an economic variable can be influenced by many unknown factors that cannot be exhaustively captured within any forecast of the future.
-The impact of such unknowns increases as the timeframe of the forecast increases. - To account for the potential variations away from the 'baseline' forecast, we will test two additional forecasts for growth in Uttlesford.
-These additional forecasts are provided by Hardisty Jones Associates (HJA)44, and reflect the impact on employment in Uttlesford over and above the EEFM 'Baseline' scenario if growth ambitions at Stansted Airport are realised.
+The impact of such unknowns increases as the timeframe of the forecast increases. - 6.5.2 To account for the potential variations away from the 'baseline' forecast, we will test two additional forecasts for growth in Uttlesford.
+These additional forecasts are provided by Hardisty Jones Associates (HJA), and reflect the lower and upper bounds of the impact on employment in Uttlesford over and above the EEFM 'Baseline' scenario if growth ambitions at Stansted Airport are realised.
 The associated increase in jobs per annum (JPA) across the three scenarios is presented below: - Baseline growth: assumes 322 net additional JPA in Uttlesford;

-48 London Stansted Cambridge Consortium (2014).
+&lt;sup>48 London Stansted Cambridge Consortium (2014).
 Growth Spaces for Life Sciences: Future Growth and Demand.